linux-china/dx/README.md

 # Task runner support: Taskfile.ts or Taskfile.js

-`Taskfile.js` is file to manage tasks, and you can use dx to run the task.
+`Taskfile.ts` or `Taskfile.js` is file to manage tasks, and you can use dx to run the task.

 The task is normal TypeScript's function with export directive, example as following: